josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/👻_Ghosts_Of_Accountability/🐼_The_Procurement_Of_The_Rings/README.md

 It means the public record may be structurally incomplete.

 The problem with demanding the folder is that someone may eventually mention the locked cabinet.

 ---

+## 🕸️ The Adjacent Proximity Problem

+This cluster also has to keep separate files separate while still noticing when the same name appears near more than one locked cabinet.

+The Met / Palantir / MOPAC procurement dispute should not be collapsed into the Mandelson / Humble Address / Palantir-proximity record.

+Those are distinct legal and factual networks.

+But public meaning does not always keep such clean folders.

+If Palantir appears in one dispute about sensitive policing infrastructure, and also appears in another parliamentary or government-accountability context involving state capability, vetting, conflict-of-interest questions, redactions, or Metropolitan Police withholding, that does not prove wrongdoing across files.

+It does make the local-entity / global-aura problem harder to manage.

+Distinct cabinets.

+Possible shared corridor.

+Check the corridor.

+---